International sanctions during the Russian invasion of Ukraine: History of sanctions

 Western countries and others imposed sanctions on Russia after it recognised the independence of its occupied territories, the so-called Donetsk and Luhansk People's Republics, on 21 February 2022, in a speech by Vladimir Putin.
 The sanctions were wide-ranging, targeting individuals, banks, businesses, monetary exchanges, bank transfers, exports, and imports.
 They included cutting off major Russian banks from SWIFT, the main network for international payments, although there remained limited accessibility to ensure the continued ability to pay for gas shipments.
-Sanctions also included asset freezes on the Russian Central Bank, which holds $630 billion in foreign-exchange reserves, to prevent it from offsetting the impact of sanctions.
+Sanctions also included asset freezes on the Russian Central Bank, which holded $630 billion in foreign-exchange reserves, to prevent it from offsetting the impact of sanctions.
 By 1 March, the total amount of Russian assets frozen by sanctions amounted to $1 trillion.

 Major multinational companies including Apple, IKEA, ExxonMobil, and General Motors, have individually decided to apply sanctions to Russia.
 Ukrainian along with U.S. and EU governments have explicitly urged the global private sector to help uphold sanctions, and the EU, UK and Australia have also called on global digital platforms to remove Russian-based web sites.
 Some multinational companies have disengaged from Russia to comply with sanctions and trade restrictions imposed by home states, but also on their own accord, beyond what was required by law, to avoid the economic and reputational risks associated with maintaining commercial ties with Russia.

 Several countries that are historically neutral, such as Switzerland and Singapore, have agreed to partial sanctions.
 Some countries also applied sanctions to Belarusian organisations and individuals, such as President Alexander Lukashenko, because of Belarus' involvement in the invasion.

 In response to the invasion, Germany's chancellor, Olaf Scholz, suspended the Nord Stream 2 pipeline and announced a new policy of energy independence from Russia.
 In addition, Germany provided arms shipments to Ukraine, the first time that it provided arms to a country at war since the end of World War II.
 Germany also created a €100 billion fund for additional defence expenditures.
 German industry shifted from reliance on Russian natural gas to producing more energy from renewable sources, importing gas and more coal to provide power and heating while new power generation facilities could be built.

 Upon his arrival for the NATO extraordinary summit in Brussels on 24 March, U.S. president Joe Biden indicated that further economic sanctions would be placed against Russia, including restrictions on the Russian Central Bank's use of gold in transactions and a new round of sanctions that targeted defense companies, the head of Russia's largest bank, and more than 300 members of the Russian State Duma.